onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/scope.md

 This allows the creation of new Scopes via a REST API.
 It can be utilized in scripts to add many scopes at once, edit or delete them.

-All endpoints are protected with API client using either Client Secret Basic authentication method.
+All endpoints are protected with API client credentials (either client secret basic or private key JWT depending on the client [authentication method](../../topics/authentication-methods/authentication-methods.md)).
 It requires an API client with the scope `onegini_api_config` (Config API).

 ## Endpoints